erichschroeter/wlm/README.md

 A profile is a list of windows and their respective properties.

-Creating a profile file can be done by executing the `ls` command with the `--as-profile` flag.
+Creating a profile file can be done by executing the `ls` command with the `--as-json` flag.
 This will output [JSON](http://json.org/) text that can be saved to a file and modified.

 ## Bash / CommandPrompt

-    window-layout-manager ls --as-profile > myprofile.json
+    window-layout-manager ls --as-json > myprofile.json

 ## PowerShell